 * No. Your group will stay exclusively with you.
 We do not mix groups during the hunts or at the lodge.
 We want you to be able to stay with just the group that you came with.

 5. When is the best time to come hunting?

-* We are fortunate to have a good huntable numbers of birds the whole season.
-We do not start taking groups out until after Thanksgiving time due to the fact that for our area, that is typically when the bird numbers are where we want them to be to provide the quality hunt that we pride ourselves in.
+* We are fortunate to have a good huntable number of birds the whole season.
+We do not start taking groups out until after Thanksgiving time due to the fact that for our area, that is typically when the bird numbers are where we want them to be able to provide the quality hunt that we pride ourselves in.
 Duck hunting typically gets really good around Christmas time.
 For both ducks and geese, January tends to be our prime time.
 Our personal favorite time is the late season.
 Those end of the season February hunts, however, will be geese only.

 6. Does the price of the hunt include my license?

 * No. The licenses need to be purchased separately.
 As of right now, these can be purchased online.
 We have a Wal-Mart or local farm store that is available for license purchasing however, we strongly suggest getting your licenses before you arrive here for your hunt.

 7. Are there meals included in the price?

 * No. The price includes your hunt, lodging and bird processing only.